unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 members by the course instructor.

 #### Project Presentation Format
-The duration of the project presentation is no longer than 30 minutes:
+The duration of the project presentation is 25 - 35 minutes:
-* 20-25 minutes slide presentation and brief demo (when appropriate)
+* 20-25 minutes slide presentation and brief demo (5-10)
 * followed by 5-10 minutes discussion.

 #### Slides Organization and Guidelines